Marz-0/Networks-and-System-Security/Lab 4/Lab_4_summary.md

 # Week 4 Practical Summary

-## Malware, Integrity & Network Monitoring
+## Malware, Integrity Monitoring & Network Anomaly Detection

-In this week’s practical, I explored core defensive techniques used to detect and analyse malicious software.
-I first implemented a simple File Integrity Monitoring (FIM) system.

-The first script generated a SHA-256 hash for every file in a monitored directory ("Files" folder) and saved the results into a baseline.csv file.
-This establishes a trusted reference point.
-The script file_integrity_baseline.py walks through the folder.
-It hashes each file and records its timestamp, simulating how host based intrusion detection systems create clean system baselines.

-After generating the baseline, I used file_integrity_check.py to detect suspicious changes.
-The script recomputes each file’s hash and compares it to the baseline to identify new, modified, or missing files.
-This demonstrates how integrity checking can reveal tampering caused by malware.

-Next, I implemented a simple signature-based malware scanner.
-The script malware_detect.py (signature_scan) scans files for known malicious patterns such as eval or socket.connect, representing static detection techniques.
-This acts like an antivirus feature.
-Any matching pattern produces a warning, showing how signature rules can help identify suspicious scripts.

-To understand malware propagation, I created a worm simulation using Worm_scan.py.
-This script randomly selects hosts and attempts to infect them with a set probability, printing the spread at each step.
-It then models how scanning worms propagate across a network, and how infection speed depends on factors like probability and the number of hosts contacted.

-Finally, I developed a basic network monitoring tool using Network_monitor.py.
-This program analyses a CSV log of outbound connections and raises alerts if any device exceeds a certain number of connections.
-This could indicate worm like behaviour or scanning activity.
-This shows how network level anomaly detection can complement host based monitoring by looking for unusual communication patterns.

-Overall, this practical strengthened my understanding of malware behaviour and defensive techniques.
-I gained hands on experience with integrity checking, signature detection, simulated malware propagation, and basic network anomaly monitoring core elements of modern cybersecurity defence strategies.
+In this practical session, I implemented a set of defensive security tools designed to simulate how real-world systems detect, analyse, and respond to malicious software.
+The workshop focussed on four core areas: file integrity monitoring, signature-based malware detection, worm propagation modelling, and network anomaly detection.
+Together, these exercises provided a hands-on understanding of how security mechanisms identify unusual behaviour and protect systems from compromise.

+## 1. File Integrity Monitoring (FIM)

+The first task involved creating a **baseline of trusted file hashes**.
+Using SHA‑256, I generated a cryptographic fingerprint for every file inside the monitored *Files/* directory.
+The script `file_integrity_baseline.py` walks through each file, hashes it, and records the results in **baseline.csv**, including timestamps for traceability.
+This mirrors how host‑based intrusion detection systems maintain a database of “clean” system states.

+Next, I used `file_integrity_check.py` to compare the current state of the folder with the baseline.
+The script re‑hashes all files and identifies whether each one is:

+- **[OK]** – unchanged
+- **[MODIFIED]** – hash mismatch
+- **[NEW]** – not present in the baseline
+- **[MISSING]** – removed since the baseline

+This demonstrates how integrity monitoring can detect unauthorised modification—one of the key behavioural signs of malware attempting to tamper with files or embed itself into a system.

+## 2. Signature‑Based Malware Scanning

+To explore classic antivirus techniques, I built a simple signature scanner using `signature_scan.py`.
+The program:

+- Reads every file in the monitored directory
+- Searches for suspicious patterns such as:
+  - `eval(`
+  - `base64.b64decode`
+  - `socket.connect`
+  - `exec(`
+  - `import os`
+- Flags any file that contains these indicators

+Although signature‑based detection is limited—especially against polymorphic or obfuscated malware—it remains useful for identifying basic malicious behaviours.
+This exercise shows how early antivirus engines worked and why modern systems rely on more sophisticated behavioural analysis.

+## 3. Worm Propagation Simulation

+Using `worm_scan.py`, I modelled how a network worm spreads across a set of simulated hosts.
+The script:

+- Starts with a single infected host
+- Makes several infection attempts per step
+- Infects new hosts based on probability
+- Displays the infection curve across iterations

+This reflects how scanning worms (like Code Red or SQL Slammer) spread rapidly by randomly probing hosts for vulnerabilities.
+By adjusting variables such as infection probability or number of attempts, I was able to see how small changes dramatically influence outbreak severity.

+## 4. Network Monitoring & Anomaly Detection

+To complement host‑based defences, I implemented a lightweight network monitoring tool in `Network_monitor.py`.
+This program:

+- Reads **connections.csv**, a log of outbound connections
+- Counts the number of connections per source IP
+- Raises an alert if any device exceeds a defined threshold

+Excessive outbound connections can signal worm activity, port scanning, or command‑and‑control beaconing.
+This exercise highlights how network‑level anomaly detection can reveal malicious behaviour that file-based monitoring alone might miss.

+## Reflection

+This practical consolidated key defensive strategies used in cybersecurity:

+- **Integrity checking** revealed how cryptographic baselines detect tampering.
+- **Signature scanning** illustrated the foundations (and limitations) of classic antivirus design.
+- **Worm simulation** provided insight into malware propagation and why rapid detection is critical.
+- **Network anomaly detection** demonstrated how unusual connection patterns can indicate an attack in progress.

+Together, these tasks gave me a deeper understanding of how malware behaves and how layered detection mechanisms—host-based, network-based, and signature-based—work together to protect systems.